cyverse-archive/Donkey/doc/endpoints/notifications.md

 This endpoint is a passthrough to the notification agent's `/notification` endpoint.
 Please see the notification agent documentation for more details.

+## Endpoints for System Messages (a.k.a.
+System Notifications)

+The endpoints for the system messages are straight pass throughs to the corresponding calls in the Notification Agent.
+The only difference is that the endpoints in Donkey are prefixed with /notifications and that endpoints that require the 'user' query string parameter instead take the 'proxyToken' parameter and its corresponding ticket string.